-Focusing on computer controlled contour cutters, Wintech is continually refining its product range through an ongoing program of research and design, and close customer contact.
+Focusing on computer controlled contour cutters, Wintech is continuously refining its product range through an ongoing program of research and design, and close customer contact.
 The net result of this is a range of machines that are designed for long, reliable, and productive lives.
 The machines embody exceptionally good value through an operator friendly combination of features and elegant design rather than complex over-engineering.

 Quite simply, Wintech's innovation in automated technology and industrial automation provides for the ultimate value contour cutter.
-Wintech's years of experience in the foam profiling industry have produced a range of machines that suit a wide variety of foams types and needs.
+Wintech's years of experience in the foam profiling industry have produced a range of machines that suit a wide variety of foam types and needs.
 This versatility extends to each machine, providing a unique combination of accuracy, reliability, flexibility, and ease of use.

 MEET THE EXECUTIVE TEAM MEMBERS

 Wintech has been designing and manufacturing computer controlled foam cutters since 1985.

 Richard Macfarlane founded the business in 1985, first building Fastwire machines using the Apple Mac operating system.
 Soon Hotwire machines joined the product range for cutting EPS.

 The company came of age internationally when it launched the Oscillating Blade machine for profiling flexible polyurethane.
 A number of patents protected the revolutionary design and this machine took Wintech onto the world stage, exhibiting at Interzum (Köln) and the K Fair (Dusseldorf).
 Many companies have tried to copy the Oscillating Blade design but with limited success.